This simple, one pot Shrimp, Chorizo & Red Pepper Paella is just 7 SmartPoints per generous portion on Weight Watchers Freestyle plan.

 - parsley leaves for garnish

-- Pour the remaining 3/4 tablespoon of oil into the casserole dish and add the onions, garlic, celery, saffron, paprika and turmeric.
+- Pour the remaining ¾ tablespoon of oil into the casserole dish and add the onions, garlic, celery, saffron, paprika, turmeric and tomato puree/paste.
 Season well with salt and pepper and cook over a medium heat for 10 minutes.
 Stir often to make sure that nothing starts to stick to the bottom of the pan.
 If it does, add a tablespoon or so of water to the pot and use a wooden spoon scrape any browned bits from the bottom.
 This prevents it from continuing to brown & burn.

 - Add the sliced pepper and stir.
 Cook for 2 - 3 minutes .